-The reserve is basically a granite hill that slopes to the north, south and west from the centre of the eastern boundary.
-It is situated relatively near the main flat valley of the ancient upper Arthur River in an area dominated by granite bedrock, with no large dolerite dykes that underlie steep stony laterite mesas (as seen at Candy Block and Foxes Lair).
+The reserve (24km SW of Narrogin) is basically a granite hill that slopes to the north, south and west from the centre of the eastern boundary.
+It is situated relatively near the main flat valley of the ancient upper Arthur River in an area dominated by granite bedrock, without large dolerite dykes that underlie steep stony laterite mesas (as seen at Candy Block and Foxes Lair).
 The coarse-grained granite solidified slowly kilometres underneath the original land surface.
 Over hundreds of millions of years overlying rock has been eroded and washed away to form a low undulating landscape with relatively shallow sandy soils and lots of salinity in the waterways.
 Great wildflower country and few powderbarks.

 A patch of pallid weathered rock on a breakaway fault zone shows the enormous forces that acted here billions of years ago.
 The red lines indicated the directions of sideways forces on the rock that pulverised it into small segments as shown on the left.

 If you find this patch, be thankful for the sweat I lost while furiously sweeping with a bannister brush for the photo, and evading insects racing around including a large disgruntled tick.

 There are many orchids, cat paws, and lots of colourful low shrubs and everlastings that change as you pass successively through sheoak, wandoo, and marri woodland and kwongan scrub.
 A few visits are needed as flowering times vary.